THE AFRICAN IMPACT WAY

 Quite often, if you let people know the purpose of your trip and show your passion and enthusiasm for volunteering, they’ll be happy to sponsor funds towards it!

-African Impact has partnered with Volunteer Forever (www.volunteerforever.com), a crowd funding platform where you can create a profile for yourself, set a goal amount and share your links with family and friends to contribute towards your worthy cause.
+African Impact recommends setting up a profile on a crowd funding platform such as Fund My Travel to help generate interest in your trip and raise funds.
+You can create a profile for yourself, set a goal amount and share your links with family and friends to contribute towards your worthy cause.

 Consider setting up a blog to write about your fundraising campaign.
 You can write posts about the project you’re going to be volunteering on as well as advertising any upcoming fundraising events you’re organising.
 We can link to your blog on our website where suitable, and even re-post some of your posts on the official African Impact blog

 Host an Event